Your Guide to a Pet-Friendly Stay in The Colony

 4. If you are flying into town, whether through Dallas Fort Worth International or Dallas Love Field Airport, be sure to schedule a vet visit prior to departure.
 Most airlines require a certification of health before check-in.
 It may also be a good idea to take a picture of health records, including current rabies vaccination.

-5. If you are traveling by car, remember to never leave an unattended animal in your vehicle.
-While this is an important reminder year-round, please take more caution during the hot Texas summers.
-Locate pet-friendly stores and rest stops along your route so you don’t have to leave your dog unattended.
+5. If you are traveling by car, remember never to leave an unattended animal in your vehicle.
+While this is an important reminder, especially during hot Texas summers, it applies year-round.
+Locate pet-friendly stores and rest stops along your route so you don’t have to leave your dog unattended alone.